 The Group actively promotes the Paperless Office policy and encourages employees to read documents in electronic format and reduce photocopying and printing.
 Employees are also encouraged to set double-sided printing as default, to check the format of the document before copying or printing, fully utilise papers by reusing single-sided papers and collect double-sided used papers in recycling bins pending collection by qualified recyclers.
-During the reporting period, due to the drop in the number of employees and the active implementation of different measures in building a "paperless office" by employees, the volume of paper used have effectively reduced.
-The amount of paper consumption had decreased by approximately 1.00 tonne or 14.01% when compared with the previous year and the Group has consumed a total of approximately 6.14 tonnes of paper.
+During the Reporting Period, due to the drop in the number of employees and the active implementation of different measures in building a "paperless office" by employees, the volume of paper used have effectively reduced.
+However, as the production level increased, the amount of paper consumption had slightly increased by approximately 0.20 tonne or 3.26% when compared with the previous year and the Group has consumed a total of approximately 6.34 tonnes of paper.